john-breton/JavaStateMachine/README.txt

 classes will be renamed to reflect their responsibilities within the whole of the simulator.

 Java classes are located in SYSC-3303/src/main/java while java test classes are located in SYSC-3303/src/test/java.
-UML documentation can be found in SYSC-3303/documentation/Iteration 1/UML.
+UML documentation can be found in SYSC-3303/documentation/Iteration 2/UML.
+State Diagrams are also found within the UML directory, in the appropriately named folder.
 If you have any trouble with anything about the project please email me at: johnbreton@cmail.carleton.ca and I will help you in any way possible.